safugl/fmri-nuisance-effects/README.md

 # Example 01
 Data used for this example was obtained from the OpenNeuro database.
 Its accession number is ds000228.
-Preprocessed data and confound signals are extracted from 155 participants.
+Preprocessed data and confound signals are extracted from 155 participants using [Nilearn](https://nilearn.github.io/stable/modules/generated/nilearn.datasets.fetch_development_fmri.html).
 Different sets of confound signals are incorporated into the described framework.
 The four following models are considered:

 * Model 1: Including only random noise signals as regressors in a Ridge regression model.
-This serves as a control.
+This serves as a control and results should show no clear trends.
 * Model 2: Including CSF confound signal as single regressor in a OLS regression model.
 * Model 3: Including 6 motion regressors in a Ridge regression model.
 * Model 4: Including 6 motion regressors, one framewise displacement coefficient, 6 aCompCor coefficients, CSF, and WM confounds in a Ridge regression model.